Posts

 VIV McLEAN piano

-Join pianist Viv McLean and actress Susan Porrett for delightful a programme of piano music interspersed with readings from Shakespeare’s plays and sonnets.
-Meet the artists in the bar after the performances.
+Join pianists Viv McLean and Tyler Hay, and Nick Waring for delightful a programme of piano music interspersed with readings from Shakespeare’s plays and sonnets.
+Music by Beethoven, Liszt/Stradal, Debussy, Medtner, Prokofiev and Schubert.
+Meet the artists in the bar after the performance and mingle with other music lovers.

 Doors/bar open 6.30pm, concert starts at 7.30pm